 Together, they dreamed up 10 Days of Connection, an initiative to confront increased divisiveness facing communities across the country.
 It is an annual community led challenge inspiring all locals to step out of their comfort zone and come together with people from different backgrounds, experiences, and perspectives, to unite in our shared humanity.

 In 2018, the initiative expanded into Broward county through the leadership of Cori Meltzer (CFM Mediation), making the 10 Days of Connection a regional endeavor.
-Last year, 180 leaders and organizations came together to challenge everyone in Miami-Dade and Broward counties to step out of their comfort zones and connect with people who are not like them, in whatever way they were ready.
-There were over 112 events hosted during the 10 days and more than 48,000 locals participated.
+This year, 185 leaders and organizations came together to challenge everyone in Miami-Dade and Broward counties to step out of their comfort zones and connect with people who are not like them, in whatever way they were ready.
+There were over 120 events hosted during the 10 days and thousands of locals participated.

-Moving into our third year, Leslie Miller Saiontz (Achieve Miami) and Claudia Grillo (University of Miami) have joined the leadership team alongside the founding group.
-The 2019 initiative is also supported by the Jewish Federation of Broward County and the Community Foundation of Broward.
+Moving into its third year, Leslie Miller Saiontz (Achieve Miami) and Claudia Grillo (University of Miami) joined the leadership team alongside the founding group.
+The 2019 initiative was also supported by the Jewish Federation of Broward County and the Community Foundation of Broward.

 Miami Dade County Census Group